hzh1-cl/hzh1-cl.github.io/_pages/publications.md

 Talks
 -----
+* Investigating the Representation of Semantic Relations of Chinese Noun-Noun Compound in Transformer-based Language Models.
+In: _The 34th Joint Workshop on Linguistics and Language Processing_, September 5-7, 2025.
+Kobe, Japan.
 * Delexicalized Cross-lingual Dependency Parsing for Xibe, at _the Central Kentucky Linguistics Conference_ (CKLiC).
-Apr 2021, Virtual.
+Apr 2021, Kentucky, USA.
+(Virtual)